HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 A mailing list to contact developers is always useful.
 Better to have publicly and anonymously accessible archives and be open for subscription and posting by the public.

 ## Issue tracking
 It is useful to provide an issue (bug) tracker for users and developers to interact with, allowing to view of both open and closed tickets anonymously by the public.
-Possible solutions here are the issue tracking capabilities of GitHub projects or CERN's [JIRA](https://www.atlassian.com/software/jira) service.
+Possible solutions here are the issue tracking capabilities of GitHub or GitLab projects or CERN's [JIRA](https://www.atlassian.com/software/jira) service.
+It turned out that solutions which integrate directly with the code repository are much easier to use.

 ## Reference Guide
 For developers it is important to have a good overview of provided interfaces, existing classes, and implementation details.
 For this a reference guide is a helpful tool.
 A de-facto standard for creating reference guides in C++ projects is [*Doxygen*](http://www.doxygen.org/).